-- Construction accidents—Not only will the power go off when a construction crew digs into an underground power line, it can be dangerous for workers.
+Not only will the power go off when a construction crew digs into an underground power line, but it can also be dangerous for workers.
 For the safety of everyone involved, anyone performing construction should contact Miss Utility at 811 to have underground lines marked.
 Maryland state law requires you to contact Miss Utility at least 48 hours before you dig or begin excavation.

-- Momentary outages—If you see your digital alarm clock flashing, you know that your home lost power, perhaps only briefly.
+If you see your digital alarm clock flashing, you know that your home lost power, perhaps only briefly.
 To protect our electric system, SMECO uses automated equipment that detects a short circuit or fault on the line.
 (A circuit breaker in your home may open or “trip” when too many appliances are plugged in.
 SMECO has reclosers that open when there’s a fault on the line.)
-If a tree limb falls or makes contact with a power line, the recloser gives the fault three chances to clear on its own, so the power may go off briefly two or three times.
+If a tree limb falls or makes contact with a power line, the recloser gives the fault 3 chances to clear on its own, so the power may go off briefly 2 or 3 times.
 If the fault hasn’t cleared, the recloser will stay open—and the power will stay out—until a SMECO crew removes the limb or clears the fault.

 SMECO strives to keep the power on for every home and business in our community.
 During outages, we work as quickly as possible to get the lights back on.
-To report an outage, call 1-877-747-6326 (1-877-74-SMECO) or use our online form on SMECO’s outage page.
+To report an outage, call (877) 747-6326 (877) 74-SMECO) or use our online outage form.